 - Socializing with friends and loved ones for emotional support during stressful situations.

-- Limiting excess caffeine.
+- Limiting excess caffeine consumption.

 - Consider seeking professional help.
 Stress can become debilitating.
 Counselors and other health care providers can offer treatments to help combat stress.